IBM-Blockchain-Archive/marbles/docs/use_local_hyperledger.md

 Each transaction on the network is executed on a channel, where each party must be authenticated and authorized to transact on that channel.
 Each peer that joins a channel, has its own identity given by a membership services provider (MSP), which authenticates each peer to its channel peers and services.

-Before starting let’s remove any key value stores and hfc artifacts that may have cached during previous runs:
+Before starting let’s remove any key value stores and SDK artifacts that may have cached during previous runs:
 ```bash
 rm -rf /tmp/hfc-*
 rm -rf ~/.hfc-key-store